ramiikhaliid/We-Rate-Dogs-Project/README.md

-# We-Rate-Dogs-Udacity
+# We Rate Dogs Project.
-## This is a Udacity project.
+## This is a Udacity project
 ## Data Wrangling  (Gather, Assess & Clean)
 ## We Rate Dogs Twitter Account